lzim/teampsd/ees_workgroup/master_brochures/mtl_red_ees_brochure.md

 2. Test out whether your expectations about team historical trends are displayed in the "viz" tabs.

-3. Apply your clinical expertise to make individual and team decisions in response to findings from the *MTL* Data UI.
+3.	*Apply your clinical expertise to make individual and team decisions in response to findings from the *MTL* Data UI.*
+**(Apply your clinicial expertise to identify new information about a team patient in the "data" tabs.)**

 ## Pre-Test: No